Andrea/andrea.github.io/_posts/2025-11-19-making-of-a-decision-2.markdown

 For an extensive analysis of the DIKW pyramid please see: [The wisdom hierarchy: representations of the DIKW hierarchy- Jennifer Rowley Bangor Business School, University of Wales, Bangor, UK](https://www.academia.edu/38656728/The_wisdom_hierarchy_representations_of_the_DIKW_hierarchy).

-The DIKW model gives us a structure for understanding knowledge, but it raises an important question: who is doing these activities of transforming data into (eventually) wisdom?
-They are called **Knowledge Workers**.
+The DIKW model gives us a structure for understanding knowledge.
+The people involved in deriving it are  **Knowledge Workers**.

 ### Knowledge Workers

 People who create software systems are knowledge workers.
-It's very likely the person reading this is a knowledge worker.
+It's very likely the person reading this is a knowledge worker .

 > Knowledge workers are workers whose main capital is knowledge.
 These are workers whose job is to "think for a living".

 source: Thinking For A Living: How to Get Better Performance and Results From Knowledge Workers.
 Davenport, Thomas H. (2005).

 Our output is primarily thinking, the artifacts we create are in support of that thinking.
 Our capital, our stock, is knowledge.
+Knowledge work is applying knowledge in such  way that solves perceived or real customer problems.

 If our main capital is knowledge how does our knowledge system work?

 ## A Systems lens

+As Donella Meadows wrote in Thinking in Systems

+> , “A system stock is just what it sounds like: a store, a quantity of material or information that has built up over time.
+It may be a population, an inventory, the wood in a tree, the water in a well, the money in a bank…Stocks change over time through the actions of flows, usually actual physical flows into or out of a stock–filling, draining, births, deaths, production, consumption, growth, decay, spending, saving.
+Stocks, then, are accumulations, or integrals, of flows.”

-It is surprising that as we are building software systems, we rarely think systemically about our own knowledge.
+It is surprising that as we are building software *systems*, we rarely apply systemic concepts to our problems, including knowledge management.
 Diana Montalion addresses this in her book [Learning Systems Thinking](https://learningsystemsthinking.com/).
-She invites us to consider that:
+In chapter 6, she invites us to consider that:

-*Knowledge Stock*: This refers to the store of knowledge a knowledge worker has developed or can access.
-Knowledge workers are individuals whose profession involves being "paid to think"
+**Knowledge Stock**: This refers to the store of knowledge a knowledge worker has developed or can access.

-*Knowledge Flow*: This is defined as the "ability to transfer knowledge between people and people and systems in ways that change and shift the system in an effective way"
+**Knowledge Flow**: "The ability to transfer knowledge between people and people and systems in ways that change and shift the system in an effective way"

-As an industry we tend to highly value the _stock_ of knowledge, and not so much _flow_.
+As an industry we tend to highly value the *stock* of knowledge, and not so much _flow_.
 However without knowledge flow it would be impossible to build systems.
 And not just that, reading further on this I found out that it was essential to innovation.

 ### Innovation